coderGtm/Shiftlog/README.md

 ### Set Environment Variables

 1. Locate the `demo.env` file in the project directory.
-2. Open `demo.env` and fill in the required environment variables, including database connection details and settings.
+2. Open `demo.env` and fill in the required environment variables, and rename it to `.env`.
+This step also now protects the file via `.gitignore`.

 ### Download Go Modules